PurdueMINDS/SPNN/README.md

 # Installation

 You will need PyTorch installed.
-The code was tested with PyTorch 0.27, which can be download [here](https://pytorch.org/)
+The code was tested with PyTorch 0.27, which can be downloaded [here](https://pytorch.org/)

 [PyBliss](http://www.tcs.hut.fi/Software/bliss/) library is also needed.
 A version ready to use in MacOS and Linux systems is already included in this project, you just need to compile it by doing the following from the project's root directory: